 Open Portrait Flow again.
-A yellow yield symbol will appear next to any group in Portrait Flow that needs to be re-flowed.
-Select the portrait group and choose Edit.
+A red alert will appear next to any group in Portrait Flow that needs to be re-flowed.
+Click Edit beside the portrait flow you need to re-flow.
 Portrait Flow remembers all the settings from when the section was last flowed.
 Reflowing the section will put the changes you made on the pages.
-Changes made in the Library will not go onto the pages until you reflow.
+Changes made in the Library will not go onto the pages until you re-flow.

-For step-by-step instructions, refer to Working with Portraits in eDesign Help.
+For step-by-step instructions, refer to the portraits information in eDesign Help.

-PORTRAIT PRO TIP
+PORTRAITS PRO TIP